sophia-ngo/Journal-SENG300/README.md

 # Journal Submission System
 Project for SENG 300, created by group 2.
+Note: For Mac, paper titles will show up properly.
+For Windows, the path name will be shown instead.

 ## Getting Started
 1. Download "Journal.jar" on local machine